Spirit house

 A spirit house is a shrine to the protective spirit of a place that is found in the Southeast Asian countries of Burma, Cambodia, Laos, Thailand, Malaysia, Indonesia, Vietnam and the Philippines.
-The spirit house is normally in the form of small roofed structure, and is mounted on a pillar or on a dais.
-They can range in size from small platforms to houses large enough for people to enter.
+They are normally in the form of small roofed structure mounted on a pillar or a dais, and can range in size from small platforms to houses large enough for people to enter.
 Spirit houses are intended to provide a shelter for spirits that could cause problems for the people if not appeased.
-The shrines often include images or carved statues of people and animals.
-Votive offerings are left at the house to propitiate the spirits.
-More elaborate installations include an altar for this purpose.
+They often include images or carved statues of people and animals.
+Votive offerings are left at them to propitiate the spirits; more elaborate installations include an altar for this purpose.